stepanoffweb/React_Practise/README.md

 # WeatherFinder
-App on React to find out the weather in the geographic area</br>
+Symple React App finds the weather in the geographic area</br>
+ * API
 ## How does it work:
   - clone/download the repo branch </br>
   - go into /weather_finder